whitevamp/MISC_Scripts/Batch_RaceMenue-2-BodySlide_Converter/README.md

 If you use this code, please provide credit by including a reference to the original author.

+Here’s a summary of the changes for version 1.7 that you can use for your version change text file and mod page:

+### Version 1.7.0 - Changelog

+**Enhancements:**
+1. **Input Directory Handling**: Added the ability to specify an `input_dir` in the `config.ini` file, defaulting to the script's directory.
+2. **Improved Output Directory Handling**: The `output_dir` now defaults to the script's directory and is set to `output/CalienteTools/BodySlide/SliderPresets`.
+3. **Error Handling Enhancements**:
+   - Added handling for JSON files with null characters, allowing the script to continue processing other files even if one contains errors.
+   - Improved logging for missing 'keys' in bodyMorph entries, allowing the script to skip problematic entries without crashing.

+**Code Improvements:**
+1. **Group Name Setting**: Group name is now correctly set based on `body_type`.
+2. **XML Serialization Fixes**: Fixed issues related to serializing `NoneType` values when saving XML.
+3. **Additional Comments**: More comments added throughout the code for better readability and understanding.

+**Bug Fixes:**
+1. **Null Character Processing**: Implemented logic to log and handle null characters in JSON files without stopping the entire script.

+These updates contribute to better functionality, stability, and maintainability of the script while ensuring it meets user requirements effectively.

 ver1.1 changes.
 added in more BodySlide options, to be completed. from sysdmp credits to them for the extra, BodySlide options